nus-cs2113-AY2324S2/ip/docs/README.md

    `find KEYWORD`

 DESCRIPTION
-   - Lists all tasks containing KEYWORD (case sensitive)
+   - Lists all tasks containing KEYWORD in their name (case sensitive)

+EXAMPLES
+   - `find cook` lists "todo cook meat" and "event cooking competition /from 6pm /to 8pm"
+   - `find dance` lists "todo dance" but not "todo DANCE"

 ### Saving data